DaveBackus/Data_Bootcamp_Book/pandas-input.md

 wb.plot(kind='barh')
 ```

+We use codes here for countries and variables.
+We find country codes in [this list](http://www.countryareacode.net/) -- or just Google "country codes".
+Pandas accepts both 2- and 3-letter versions.
+We find variable codes with the search tool in the Remote Data Access module or by looking through the World Bank's [data portal](http://databank.worldbank.org/data/home.aspx).
+We prefer the latter.
+Click on a variable of interest and read the code from the end of the url.

 **Exercise.** What would you like to change in this graph?
 Keep a list for next time we run into this one.

 **Fama-French.**  Gene Fama and Ken French post lots of data on equity returns on [Ken French’s website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).
 The data are zipped text files, which we can easily read into Excel.
 The Pandas tool is even better.
 Here's an example: